Altea - artists' village

 Here you will get excellent food and drink, but you can also take part in cultural events.
 Regularly, musicians and dancers from the area perform their arts.

 Åge has developed his own wines in collaboration with Bodegas Santa Margarita.
-One of the most exotic is a blue white wine.
-You can also sign up for a city walk (Thursdays) to learn more about the city's history, sign up for wine tasting venues or even wine tours where you can take part in the harvest of grapes.
+One of the most exotic is blue wine.
+You can also sign up for a city walk (Thursdays) to learn more about the city's history, sign up for wine tasting venues, or even wine tours where you can take part in the harvest of grapes.

 The local priest Joan Bautista Cremades established in 1901 a board of the city's leading men to put up the "Iglesia de Nuestra Señora del Consuelo de Altea".
 Ten years later, it was opened.